limbernie/WSHooker/README.md

 ### Supported OS

-GootUnloader has been tested on Windows 10.
+WSHooker has been tested on Windows 10.

 ## Feedback

-If you have ideas or suggestions how to make GootUnloader better, please DM me ([@limbernie](https://twitter/limbernie)) in Twitter.
+If you have ideas or suggestions how to make WSHooker better, please DM me ([@limbernie](https://twitter/limbernie)) in Twitter.
 Thank you!